rhomobile/rhomobile-docs/eb/en/edge/api/videocapture.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description

-<p>Specifies whether or not to save the recorded video file into the device gallery.</p>
+Specifies whether or not to save the recorded video file into the device gallery.
 ####Access